What is a certified home inspector?

 Q: Do you check for code compliance?

-A: No. I am not a certified code official.
+A: No. home inspectors are not certified code officials.
 Codes and their interpretation by building departments may change from year to year.
 When a home was built or renovations were done it had been examined for code compliance by the building department.
-I have a familiarity with current codes and offer safety suggestions based on those.
+I am familiar with current building and safety standards and offer suggestions based on those.

 Q: Should I be present during the inspection?

-A: You are welcome to be present from start to finish or you can arrive toward the end of the inspection for a summation and time to ask any questions you have about the house.
+A: You are welcome to be present from start to finish or you can arrive toward the end of the inspection for a summation of our findings and time to ask any questions you have about the house.
 Attend the inspection if at all possible.
-It is best to see for yourself the extent of any problems I find.
+It is best to see for yourself the nature of any problems that are found.

 Q: Why can't I have someone in my family who is very handy or a contractor, inspect my new home?

-Q: Can I rely on the inspection to act as a warranty or guarantee on a house?
+Q: Can I rely on the inspection to act as a warranty or guarantee?

 A: No, do not consider an inspection to be a warranty or guarantee of any kind that any or all systems and material conditions of the house will be problem-free.
 Deficiencies and defects, which are latent or concealed, are excluded from an inspection.